dougeby/IntuneDocs/InTuneDocs/Topic/Mobile-device-management-capabilities-in-Microsoft-Intune.md

 author: robstackmsft
 ---
 # Mobile device management capabilities in Microsoft Intune
-Intune supports mobile device management of iOS, Android, and Windows Phone devices.
+Intune lets you manage iOS, Android, and Windows Phone devices.
 It also supports management of Windows RT, Window computers, and Mac OS X computers as mobile devices.
 Users use a *company portal* to install apps, enroll and remove devices, and helps them contact their IT department or helpdesk.
 To enroll mobile devices you must set [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] as your *mobile device authority* and then configure the infrastructure to support the platforms you want to managed.
 This requires establishing a trust relationship with the device.

 ## <a name="BKMK_MobileDeviceReqs"></a>Supported mobile devices
 The requirements to manage a mobile device and the level of management you have depend on whether you manage the device directly or use Exchange ActiveSync: